hafsachenni/sorting_algorithms/README.md

-Sorting Algorithms and Big O Notation
+Sorting Algorithms and Big O Notation:

-this is a group project where we are going to implement Sorting algorithms in C
+-This is a group project where we are going to implement Sorting algorithms in C